Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 - Clueless about how to find their dream clients

 Take a look at the list above.
-Can you see the potential content ideas I’m seeing?
+Can you see some potential content ideas?
 I mean, ideas like:

-- My fast method to grow your visibility as a new business owner
+- My X method to grow your visibility as a new business owner

-- How to succeed in your very first year of business
+- How to succeed in your first year of business

 - X 5 places to find clients if you’re a new entrepreneur

 This is what I like to call the freestyle mode.
-Share your random thoughts and experience as content idea cards.
+Share your random thoughts and experiences as content ideas.

 Find ideas when brainstorming using the four Ws framework: